Blaise Pascal: First atmospheric pressure vs. altitude experiment

 I attached one of the tubes to the vessel and marked the height of the quicksilver and...asked Father Chastin, one of the Minim Brothers...to watch if any changes should occur through the day...Taking the other tube and a portion of the quick silver...I walked to the top of Puy-de-Dôme, about 500 fathoms higher than the monastery, where upon experiment...found that the quicksilver reached a height of only 23" and 2 lines...I repeated the experiment five times with care...each at different points on the summit...found the same height of quicksilver...in each case...

 Pascal replicated the experiment in Paris by carrying a barometer up to the top of the bell tower at the church of Saint-Jacques-de-la-Boucherie, a height of about 50 metres.
 The mercury dropped two lines.
 He found with both experiments that an ascent of 7 fathoms lowers the mercury by half a line.
 (Note: 1 ligne = 2.256 mm, and 1 toise = 1.949 m.
 Mercury density is 13.534 g/cm3.
 So by Pascal's numbers, the density of air is about 1.1 kg/m^{3}.)
 Note: Pascal used pouce and ligne for "inch" and "line", and toise for "fathom".

 In a reply to Étienne Noël, who believed in the plenum, Pascal wrote, echoing contemporary notions of science and falsifiability: "In order to show that a hypothesis is evident, it does not suffice that all the phenomena follow from it; instead, if it leads to something contrary to a single one of the phenomena, that suffices to establish its falsity."

-Blaise Pascal Chairs are given to outstanding international scientists to conduct their research in the Ile de France region.